Skip to navigation

 Example: Jonathan and Ann have been dating for over a year and live together in an apartment.
 One night, in a heated fight, Ann strikes Jonathan over the head with a frying pan, causing him serious injury.
 Jonathan and Ann are considered to be in a "domestic relationship" because they are in an intimate dating relationship, are household members, and are living as spouses.

-As a result, Ann could be arrested if the officer believes her to have committed the crime, even if it is only on Jonathan's word.
-No warrant is necessarily required.
+As a result, Ann could be arrested if the officer believes her to have committed the crime, even if it is only on Jonathan’s word.
+A warrant isn’t necessarily required.
 She could be charged with an assault crime, and it would be considered domestic violence as well.

 Penalties for Domestic Violence Crimes